-Aerosols play an important role in atmospheric processes influencing cloud formation, scattering and absorbing solar radiation, and play an important role in chemical reactions affecting the abundance of trace gases in the atmosphere.
+Aerosols play an important role in atmospheric processes influencing cloud formation, scattering and absorbing solar radiation, and by affecting trace gases through chemical reactions occurring in and on aerosol particles.
 Ultimately aerosols affect the radiative balance of the earth modifying climate.
-A large fraction of aerosols is formed through chemical reactions following gas-to-particulate processes in the atmosphere: nucleation, condensation and growth.
-Biogenic Secondary Organic Aerosols (BSOA) are formed when plant produced volatile organic compounds (VOCs) react in the atmosphere through gas-phase oxidation heterogeneous reactions.
+A large fraction of aerosols is formed through chemical reactions following gas-to-particulate processes in the atmosphere: nucleation and growth.
+Biogenic Secondary Organic Aerosols (BSOA) are formed when plant produced volatile organic compounds (VOCs) react in the atmosphere through gas-phase oxidation.
 One of the highest BVOC emitting regions in the world is South-east Australia due to the high density of Eucalyptus species.
 The COALA-2020 (Characterizing Organics and Aerosol Loading over Australia) campaign worked towards a better understanding of biogenic VOCs in quasi-pristine conditions in the atmosphere and their role in particle formation.

-The observations showed a highly reactive atmosphere with frequent new particle formation (NPF) occurring (4250% days with data) often associated with pollution plumes.
-Analysis of NPF events suggested that SO2 plumes likely triggered particle formation, while particle growth depended on available VOCs, hydroxyl radicals (influenced by relative humidity), and the presence of multiple SO2 intrusions promoted growth of smaller clusters.
-Nighttime NPF events coincided with monoterpene ozonolysis.
-One nighttime NPF event showed potential isoprene nitrate oxidation enhancing growth, but the limited night time data hindered conclusive interpretations, but where rare.
-These findings highlight the significant role of biogenic VOCs, in driving NPF and SOA formation in South-east Australia, even after major wildfires.
+The observations showed a highly reactive atmosphere with frequent new particle formation (NPF) occurring (42% days with data) often associated with pollution plumes.
+Analysis of NPF events suggested that SO2 plumes likely triggered particle formation, while particle growth depended on available VOCs, hydroxyl radicals and the presence of multiple SO2 intrusions promoted growth of smaller clusters.
+Nighttime NPF events coincided with monoterpene ozonolysis but were rare.
+These findings highlight the significant role of biogenic VOCs, in driving NPF and SOA formation in South-east Australia.
 The COALA-2020 campaign provided valuable insights into local atmospheric chemistry and its potential impact on regional air quality and climate.
 However, longer-term observations are crucial to understand seasonal variations, trends and extreme events.